 ACKNOWLEDGED BUT LATER IGNORED - you get a return message, phone call or email and the person may answer a few of your questions and have many questions for you (i.e. are you sure you are John Smith's daughter?
 I know all of his kids and you aren't one of them!" ).
 Later on the person stops speaking to you and you can only imagine they talked to John Smith who may have given them the smackdown for being in touch with you.

 Some found members of your birth family will automatically assume that you want something other than what you say you want.
 They may think you are there to claim the family fortune or to hurt or harm them in some way by dredging up the past.
-Some family members will be jealous and not want to share their parent with you as they see you as a threat in some way.
-On the other hand, many family members will give you the benefit of the doubt and understand that you are very brave for putting yourself out there without any guarantee of a positive reception.
+Some family members could be jealous and not want to share their parent/relative with you as they see you as a threat in some way.
+On the other hand, family members may give you the benefit of the doubt and understand that you are very brave for putting yourself out there without any guarantee of a positive reception.
 These are the types of people you are hoping to find -- good, kind, understanding and empathetic to your situation.